NUDelta/Pretracking/README.md

 # Pretracking
-Pretracking, a location manager that only starts fine-grained monitoring as a user are within a region of interest, and make decision based on current context.
+Pretracking, a location manager that starts fine-grained monitoring when a user is within a region of interest, and make decision based on current context.
 For the moment, only distance feature is implemented by default.

 [![CI Status](http://img.shields.io/travis/YK/Pretracking.svg?style=flat)](https://travis-ci.org/YK/Pretracking)
 [![Version](https://img.shields.io/cocoapods/v/Pretracking.svg?style=flat)](http://cocoapods.org/pods/Pretracking)